-Revisions in estimates for the year ended December 31, 2016 and 2015 included reduction of cost of revenue of \$15.7 million and \$7.0 million, respectively, related to the estimated recovery of back charges.
-Of these totals, \$4.8 million and \$0.5 million were also affected by an increase in estimated contract costs that were in excess of the estimated recovery during the years ended December 31, 2016 and 2015, respectively.
-For the remaining \$10.9 million and \$6.5 million, estimated contract costs in excess of estimated cost recovery were recorded in prior periods.
+Revisions in estimates for the years ended December 31, 2017, 2016 and 2015, included reduction of cost of revenue of \$4.6 million, \$15.7 million and \$7.0 million, respectively, related to the estimated recovery of back charges.
+Of these totals, \$2.5 million, \$4.8 million and \$0.5 million, were offset by an increase in estimated contract costs that were in excess of the estimated recovery during the years ended December 31, 2017, 2016 and 2015, respectively.
+For the remaining \$2.1 million, \$10.9 million and \$6.5 million, respectively, estimated contract costs in excess of estimated cost recovery were recorded in prior periods.

-The impact to gross profit from significant revisions in estimates related to estimated and actual customer affirmative claims and recovery of back charges as well as the associated estimated contract costs are included in the tables below.
+The tables below include the impact to gross profit from significant revisions in estimates related to estimated and actual recovery of customer affirmative claims and back charges as well as the associated estimated contract costs.